haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Ability Score Increase.
 Your Charisma score increases by 2, and two other ability scores of your choice increase by 1.
 Age.
 Half-­‐‑elves mature at the same rate humans do and reach adulthood around the age of 20.
 They live much longer than humans, however, often exceeding 180 years.
 Alignment.
 Half-­‐‑elves share the chaotic bent of their elven heritage.
 They value both personal freedom and creative expression, demonstrating neither love of leaders nor desire for followers.
 They chafe at rules, resent others’ demands, and
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 6

 sometimes prove unreliable, or at least unpredictable.
 Size.
 Half-­‐‑elves are about the same size as humans, ranging from 5 to 6 feet tall.
 Your size is Medium.